biocatiit/musclex/docs/AppSuite/AddIntensitiesSME/Add-Intensities-ME-How-to-use.md

 #### Set Center and Rotation Dialog

 Opened via right-click → *Set Center and Rotation* or the panel button.
-The dialog contains the image viewer and the following calibration tools:

-##### Set Rotation and Center
-Click two corresponding reflection peaks on opposite sides of the equator to define both the center and the rotation angle simultaneously.
-Press ESC to cancel.

-##### Set Center By Chords
-Click points along the circumference of the diffraction ring.
-Perpendicular bisectors of the chords are drawn in blue; their average intersection is taken as the center.
-Click the button again to confirm.
+The dialog reparents the image viewer, the **Center** group and the **Rotation Angle** group into a side-by-side layout for focused calibration of a single image.
+The tools inside are the same shared center/rotation controls used by Quadrant Folding, Equator, and Projection Traces — see [Common Settings — Diffraction Center and Rotation](../Common-Settings.md#diffraction-center-and-rotation) for the full description of:

-##### Set Center By Perpendiculars
+- Quick Center and Rotation Angle, Set Center By Chords / Perpendiculars / Calibration, Set Center Manually
-Click pairs of symmetric reflection peaks (horizontal pairs first, then vertical pairs) to draw perpendicular lines.
-The average intersection is taken as the center.
-Click the button again to confirm.

-##### Set Rotation Angle
+- Set Rotation Angle (interactive and manual)
-Assumes the center is already correct.
-Move a line over the equator of the diffraction pattern and click to set the rotation.
-Press ESC to cancel.

-##### Compute Center / Compute Orientation
+- Compute Center / Compute Orientation, Fix Center, Restoring Automatic Settings
-The program can automatically compute the center or orientation without user input.
-The *Compute Center* and *Set Calibration Center* checkboxes are mutually exclusive, as are *Compute Orientation* and *Set Orientation*.
+- Double Zoom for sub-pixel accuracy

+Closing the dialog re-parents the viewer and the two groups back to the main window.

-##### Apply to Subsequent Images
+##### Apply to Subsequent Images (context-menu action)
-Propagates the center and/or rotation of the current image to all images that follow it in the table.
+Right-click → *Apply to Subsequent Images* propagates the **selected row's** current center and rotation to every row below it in the table.
+Use it after correcting an image whose center/rotation drifted from the prior images.

 ## Blank / Mask Settings

-The **Blank & Mask** widget (below the display options) allows specifying an empty-cell image to subtract and/or a mask to apply before summation.

-- **Select Empty Cell Image(s)** — choose a blank-cell image file.
-- **Blank Image Weight** — multiplier applied to the blank image before subtraction.
-- **Subtract Empty Cell Image** — enables subtraction during processing.
-- **Draw Mask** — opens a pyFAI mask-drawing dialog.
-- **Mask Threshold** — automatically masks pixels at or below the specified value (default −1).
-- **Show Empty Cell Image / Show Mask** — toggles the viewer to display the blank or mask image.
-- **Clamp Negative Values to 0** — replaces negative pixel values with 0 after blank subtraction (enabled only when negative values are detected).
+AIME uses the standard **Apply Empty Cell Image and Mask** panel — see [Common Settings — Empty Cell Image and Mask](../Common-Settings.md#empty-cell-image-and-mask) for the dialogs and behaviour.
+In AIME this panel is rendered just above the *Image Operations* group on the right side of the main window.

 ## Summing Images